maurotoro/awesome_chilean_context/README_EN.md

 ——————

 [1] linear regression over the reference data, corrected by inflation and considering the exchange rate of 1 USD = 710 CLP.
 [2] Considering the USA dollar at 710 CLP.
+Value in Oct 18 2019, when this list started.